 Guidance for Human Subject Research

-This guidance is designed to assist you in planning for an impending gradual expansion of human subject research.
-We have a new era of precautions, which we expect to last for 12-18 months and possibly beyond.
+This guidance is designed to assist you in conducting human subject research in this new era of precautions, which we expect to last for 12-18 months and possibly beyond.
 Physical distancing, masking, increased cleaning precautions and other modifications will become common.

 Please note: Clinical researchers must complete a study interest form before pursuing COVID-19 human subjects research studies, including interventional clinical trials and observational studies.
 A central team is working to ensure URMC offers studies that best suit our patient populations, harmonizes access to study populations, and helps synergize URMC COVID-19 research response efforts.

-Before you restart your study, make sure that you have:
+Before you start a study, make sure that you have:

 - Documented procedures that are virtually identical with the URMCProcedures, FDA, CDCProcedures, and the HHS Office Of Human Subjects Protection guidance for human subjects research visits, and the NYS Executive Order regarding physical distancing and masking when in public.

-- The ability to screen study subjects for COVID-19 symptoms by phone prior to the study visit and at the time of the on-site study visit;
+- The ability to screen study participants for COVID-19 symptoms by phone prior to the study visit and at the time of the on-site study visit.

-- Adequate personal protective equipment (PPE; proper surgical masks) and hand washing supplies for both study subjects and staff;
+- Adequate personal protective equipment (PPE; proper surgical masks) and hand washing supplies for both study participants and staff.

-- All study personnel review and have on hand the talking points (see below) about how to discuss safety with subjects concerned about in-person study visits;
+- All study personnel review and have on hand the talking points about how to discuss safety with participants concerned about in-person study visits.

-- Cleaning supplies on hand to clean furniture and study equipment that come in contact with the study subjects (see below);
+- Cleaning supplies on hand to clean furniture and study equipment that come in contact with the study participant.

-- Examined the study protocol and contacted the study sponsor and the IRB, where appropriate, about any modifications, including changes in protocol, remote/virtual/tele-research visits, new risks to study subjects, or any other study protocol issues;
+- Examined the study protocol and contacted the study sponsor and the IRB, where appropriate, about any modifications, including changes in protocol, remote/virtual/tele-research visits, new risks to study participants, or any other study protocol issues.

-- Obtained approval from the Institutional Biosafety Committee (IBC) if you will be collecting any biological specimens or performing any activities that may cause increased risk of COVID-19 exposure to study staff (e.g. sputum specimens, pulmonary function testing, etc.); and
+- Obtained approval from the Institutional Biosafety Committee (IBC) if you will be collecting any biological specimens or performing any activities that may cause increased risk of COVID-19 exposure to study staff (e.g. sputum specimens, pulmonary function testing, etc.).

 - Medical Center Only: Up-to-date respirator certification for all study staff.

-- Medical Center Only: Obtained institutional approval from Infection Control and Prevention (275-7716) if your study involves seeing study subjects with active COVID-19 infection to conduct the study procedures on the Medical Campus.
+- Medical Center Only: Obtained institutional approval from Infection Control and Prevention (275-7716) if your study involves seeing study participants with active COVID-19 infection to conduct the study procedures on the Medical Campus.